HappyZombies/HappyZombies.github.io/assets/custom-node-js-errors-57165009.md

 Now when we extend this class, we can have control over what new and additional properties we can send.
 So whether it's to rethrow an error or capture it in a log, the custom error class can give us extra information on what is going on.

-Just use the custom error the same way as the built-in error class.
+To use the custom error, simply throw it the same way as the built-in error class.

 ```js
 const { DatabaseError, NotFoundError } = require('../errors');